Course

 Seaborn Plot types

-Seaborn provides a wide range of plot types that can be used for data visualization and exploratory data analysis.
-Broadly speaking, any visualization can fall into one of the three categories.
+Seaborn provides a range of plot types for different analytical needs.
+Any visualization generally falls into one of three categories:

 Here are some of the most commonly used plot types in Seaborn: